aleksmcgale/twitter-delete/README.md

 # twitter-delete
-Delete tweets to different ways, using selenium and BeautifulSoup.
+Delete tweets two different ways, using selenium and BeautifulSoup.